Ji Sang: Life

 Ji Sang was either from Beiqiu County (southeast of present-day Boxing County, Shandong) in Qinghe Commandery or Yangping Commandery (陽平; present-day Qingfeng County, Henan).
-He was widely admired at the time for his strengths, as it was said he was capable of lifting extremely heavy weights and his breathing could be heard from great distances.
+Then in his 20s, he was widely admired at the time for his strengths, as it was said he was capable of lifting extremely heavy weights and his breathing could be heard from great distances.

 He worked in a group of horse shepherds that were operating next to the household of Shi Huan (師懽) in Chiping County.
-In 304, he befriended one of Shi Huan's slave, Bei (㔨) (or Fule (匐勒)), a Jie man who later went on to establish one of the most pivotal states of the Sixteen Kingdoms, Later Zhao.
+In 304, he befriended one of Shi Huan's slaves, Bei (㔨) (or Fule (匐勒)), a Jie man who later went on to establish one of the most pivotal states of the Sixteen Kingdoms, Later Zhao.
 After Bei was released in 305, the two men agreed to become bandits, recruiting hundreds of men under their wing.
 Ji Sang also gave Bei his more commonly known name, Shi Le.

 That same year, the Prince of Chengdu, Sima Ying, was removed from his position of crown prince.
 His general Gongshi Fan, rose up against the Prince of Donghai, Sima Yue, so Ji Sang and Shi Le joined him.
 Gongshi Fan was killed the following year in 306, after he was defeated by Sima Yue's general Gou Xi.
 Ji Sang fled back to the pasture he once worked at together with Shi Le, assembling new men to fight for their cause and plundering the region.
 He declared himself Grand General, stating his intentions to avenge the now deceased Sima Ying.
 He also made Shi Le his General Who Routs the Caitiffs.